mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 Other topics (like how to buy a computer, how computers work, and programming) I do know quite a bit about so you can expect more frequent posts on those topics because they require less prep time.

-Feel free to <a href="mailto:mharen@gmail.com">send me questions</a>.
+Feel free to [send me questions](mailto:mharen@gmail.com).
 Things these that I just made up are good examples:

 <ul>